pwwang/immunopipe/docs/preparing-input.md

 ## Metadata

-A metadata file is required for the pipeline.
+A metadata file is required as an input file for the pipeline.
 It should be a `TAB` delimited file with 3 required columns:

 - `Sample`: A unique id for each sample
 - `RNAData`: The directory or `h5` file for single-cell RNA data for this sample, as described above.